alshuriga/alshuriga/README.md

 <h3 align="center">.NET developer, Poland</h3>

 **Vurrently working on:**<br>
 - [The-Blog:](https://github.com/alshuriga/the-blog) a .NET web app for creating, publishing, and managing blog posts.
 Features user authentication, admin privileges, comments, and post filtering.
-Built with ASP.NET Core, EF Core, Angular, and Redis.
+Built with ASP.NET Core, EF Core, Redis and Angular.
 - [Patrick-Botman:](https://github.com/alshuriga/patrick-botman): a Telegram bot that adds text to a random GIF from popular public databases such as Giphy and Tenor.

 **Currently learning:**